CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 -> Need to figure out how to fill cells of link to metadata in [link](https://github.com/CONABIO/geonode/blob/milestone-1/screenshots_deployment_using_spcgeonode/large_shapefile/large_shapefile_4.png) maybe check: [management-command-set-all-layers-metadata](https://docs.geonode.org/en/master/admin/mgmt_commands/index.html#management-command-set-all-layers-metadata)

--> Also also:
+**IMPORTANT:**

-Fill `key words` cell mannualy in geonode web page with `features` string (inside metadata).
+Fill `key words` or `abstract`  cell mannualy in geonode web page with `features` string or `No description provided` for `key words` or `abstract` respectively (inside metadata).
 For this use editing tools button in geonode and select metadata.
 Then the button will be available (check if I need to execute the `set_layer_permissions` cmd, also check [management-command-set-all-layers-metadata](https://docs.geonode.org/en/master/admin/mgmt_commands/index.html#management-command-set-all-layers-metadata) )

 - Check: